stestoltz/Explode/README.md

 <type><duration><direction><delay><action><source|amplitude><queue><jump>
 ```

 A space for a parameter usually indicates the default for that parameter.
+You may end the explorer creation statement early after the type is specified, and the rest will be filled in with defaults.

 Explorers move around on the tape.
 They start at their index in the source code, and move based on their parameters.
 They only interact with their current cell on the tape.